gibil5/openhealth/readme.md

 Odoo is designed to be easily extended by the addition of custom modules that replicate the Business Logic of a company.
 It also provides a high level of configuration.

+Back-end software is written in Python.
+Front-end software is written in XML and Javascript.

 Odoo's data is available from the outside for external analysis or integration with expert tools.
-The model Api is available over XML-RPC.
+The model API is available over XML-RPC.
 JSON is used for data encapsulation.

 All data can be exported to the Excel format.
 Reporting is generated in the PDF format.